-The CLCS Comparative Literature and Cultural Studies had 35 active Ph.D.
-Students and 3 Active MA students in the fall 2022.
-The Program Graduated 3 PhD students and 1 MA student in the 2022-2023 Academic Year.
-The program has 4 new Ph.D. students confirmed for the fall 2023.
+The CLCS Comparative Literature and Cultural Studies had 24 active Ph.D.
+Students and 3 active MA students in the fall 2023.
+The Program Graduated 2 PhD students in the 2023-2024 Academic Year and 2 MA students are expected to graduate in the summer 2024.
+The program has 4 new Ph.D. and 1 MA students confirmed for entering the program in the fall 2024.